How To Manage Stress

 Step 4: Repeat steps 1, 2, and 3 for 4 cycles.
 After repeating the steps, reflect on the questions below:

-Did you notice yourself transition your focus away from that thing causing stress and to the breathing and counting?
+- Did you notice yourself transitioning your focus away from that thing causing stress and to breathing and counting?

 Now let’s take this exercise one step forward.

 Reflect on any previous stressful or anxiety related experience that has taken place.
 It can be any of your choosing.
 Examples include: a break up, losing your job, hearing bad news, or witnessing a car accident.

 - How did you feel prior to the experience?

 - How did you feel emotionally and physically during the experience?